-There are many regional coach companies, but the largest British coach operator is National Express, with a nationwide network of more than 1,200 destinations.
+The largest British coach operator is National Express, which has a nationwide network of more than 1,200 destinations.
 The company offers a number of discounts, such as their £5 Funfares (+50p booking fee), which are available online, to over 50 destinations.

-There is a range of coach tours available covering a variety of destinations and suitable for all interests and age groups, and some also include a tour guide.
-They may last anything from a couple of hours to two weeks or more, touring coast or countryside and stopping at places of interest.
+A fun way to experience Britain is by taking a coach tour, which will usually take you to a variety of destinations.
+A coach tour may last anything from a couple of hours to two weeks or more, touring coast or countryside and stopping at places of interest.
 Some are highly structured, organising every break en-route; others leave you to sightsee or shop at your own pace.
-Any large town will have a selection of coach companies and don't forget to check the local Yellow Pages or ask at your hotel or local tourist office for their top tour tips.
-You can also book coach trips direct from overseas through a specialist travel agent.
+Any large town will have a selection of coach companies and don't forget to check online for top tour tips.
+It's also a good idea to book coach trips directly before you arrive in the UK.

 Seaside resorts and tourist sites are perfect day trip destinations, especially during the high summer season.
 In some of the more popular rural areas, such as the Lake District, special small coaches operate, making it easy for you to travel around.
 You can book these in advance or just turn up before the coach leaves, although be aware that tours do book up quickly.
 The local tourist information point or travel agents will be able to tell you everything you need to know.